 During the Second World War, along with the other buildings on Museum Island, the Bode Museum suffered damage and from 1950 was slowly reconstructed.
 In 2006, with restoration work completed in its entirety, the museum was returned to full service.

-The Bode Museum, true to the philosophy of its founding director, mixes art collections and currently houses the Sculpture Collection, The Münzekabinett (The Numanistic Collection), and the Museum for Byzantine Art.
+The Bode Museum, true to the philosophy of its founding director, mixes art collections and currently houses the Sculpture Collection and the Museum for Byzantine Art, and The Münzekabinett (The Numanistic Collection) where there is one of the most significant collectons of coins and medals in the world.